 For campground inquiries, please call: 719-655-2547

 From Saguache, take Colorado Hwy 114, 34 miles northwest from Saguache, over North Pass.
-Take FR#804 south 4 miles to junction, east 1 mile to FR #787, then 21 miles south to the cabin.
+Take FR#804 south 4 miles to junction, east 1 mile to FR #787, then 21 miles south to the cabin, located past the Stone Cellar Campground.
+Note, there is a stream crossing before arriving to the cabin gate.